grincon0/React_Data_Dashboard/README.md

 ## About

-A React data visualzation application to graphically display business data.
+A React data visualzation application that graphically displays business data.

 ## Tools
 * React.js